PoisotLab/ms_network_prediction/manuscript.md

 Species interaction networks can also be used as means to quantify and understand _interaction strength_.
 Interaction strength, unlike the qualitative presence or absence an interaction, is a continuous measurement which attempts to quantify the effect of one species on another.
-While interaction strengths take multiple forms, they can generally be divided into two main categories (as suggested by @Berlow2004IntStr): it can either be seen as the strength of an individual species-to-species link or as the effect that the changes in one species has on the dynamics of the other species.
+While an interaction strength can take multiple forms, they can generally be divided into two main categories (as suggested by @Berlow2004IntStr): it can either be seen as the strength of an individual species-to-species link or as the effect that the changes in one species has on the dynamics of the other species.
 Interaction strength is measured either as the relative importance of one species on another or the direct effect of one species on another over a period of time, often in the units of biomass [@Heleno2014EcoNet; @Berlow2004IntStr; @Wootton2005MeaInt].
 This differentiates between interactions at the individual level and interactions that are population level, and emphasizes the importance of understanding the scaling of interactions from individuals to populations to communities
 [@Berlow2004IntStr].

-One recurring observation throughout many studies is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].
-Knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa; @Ruiter1995EnePat], influences on the ecosystemic functions [@Duffy2002BioEco; @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
+One recurring observation throughout studies of interaction strengths is that networks are often composed of many weak links and few strong links [@Berlow2004IntStr].
+Knowing the distribution of interaction strength within a network informs on its stability [@Neutel2002StaReaa; @Ruiter1995EnePat], influences on the ecosystem functioning [@Duffy2002BioEco; @Montoya2003FooWeb] and our potential to improve on the development of multispecies models [@Wootton2005MeaInt].
 Seeing interaction strength within a network as energy fluxes could also possibly lead to its integration within the Biodiversity-Ecosystem Functioning (BEF) framework, which could in return further improve even our understanding of community dynamics and ecosystem functioning [@Barnes2018EneFlu].

 ## Why should we predict species interaction networks?